March 31, 2025

-Themes: Conspiracy theories, Research and clinical trials
+Themes: Conspiracy theories, Necessity, Safety and side effects

 Risk Assessment: Medium

-Themes: Effectiveness, Necessity
+Themes: Conspiracy theories, Necessity

 Risk Assessment: Medium